-The daytime temperatures may still be soaring upwards but, believe it or not, containers of colorful chrysanthemums, or mums as we like to call them, will soon be appearing at your local nurseries.
-No other fall flower creates as much excitement as the mum, for its arrival signals the coming of shorter days, cooler weather, outdoor decorating, cozy sweaters, pumpkins, apples, and so many more wonderful things.
-Follow these easy steps to get the biggest impact from your mums this fall.
+The daytime temperatures may still be soaring upwards as the end of summer approaches, but believe it or not, containers of colorful chrysanthemums—or mums as we like to call them—will soon be appearing at your local plant nurseries and gardening centers.
+Perhaps no other fall flower creates as much excitement as the mum.
+The arrival of this brightly colored flower signals the coming of shorter days, cooler weather, outdoor decorating, cozy sweaters, pumpkins, apples, and so many more wonderful things.
+Follow these easy steps to get the best blooms and lengthy shows from your mums this fall.

-Whether you place your mums in pots to decorate your porch or use them as a bedding plant, you want to choose a spot that gets a minimum of 4 hours of direct sunlight per day – even more for bigger plants.
-Water well and continue to water every other day or so as long as the plant continues blooming.
+Whether you place your mums in pots to decorate your porch or use them as a bedding plant, you want to choose a spot that gets a minimum of four hours of direct sunlight daily—even more for bigger plants.
+Water well and continue to water every other day as long as the plant continues blooming.

-Keep soil moist, but not wet.
-Fertilizing is not necessary.Remove spent and faded blooms to encourage even more buds to open and you will have beautiful color throughout the season.
+Keep mums in moist soil, but not wet.
+Fertilizing these particular flowers is not necessary.
+It would help if you also took time to remove spent and faded blooms to encourage even more buds to open, and you will have beautiful, colorful mums throughout the season.

-How to Care for Them Through the Winter
+How To Care for Mums Throughout Winter

 When repotting or relocating your mums, choose a location with well-draining soil.
-Many times, it isn't the cold that kills mums, but the ice that forms around the roots if the mums are sitting in water.
+Often, it isn't necessarily the cold weather that kills mums, but the ice that forms around the roots if the mums are sitting in water.
 Soil that drains properly is key to successfully overwintering mums.
-You may also want to choose a location that is somewhat sheltered from strong, cold winter winds, which can also be harsh on mums.
+You may also want to choose a somewhat sheltered location from strong, cold winter winds, which can also be harsh on mums.

 Prune and Mulch Mums